2022 Annual Report on Internal Complaint Handling

 Introduction

-The municipality of West Maas en Waal does everything in its power to ensure that its services run as smoothly as possible.
-In most cases, these services are provided to the satisfaction of all concerned.
-Sometimes, however, things do not go as planned and a citizen submits a complaint.
-After all, this is human work and mistakes can be made.
-The challenge is to minimize these mistakes, learn from these complaints, and, if necessary, adjust the services accordingly.
+The municipality of West Maas en Waal makes every effort to ensure its services run as smoothly as possible.
+In most cases, these services are provided satisfactorily.
+Sometimes, however, things go differently, and a citizen files a complaint.
+After all, it is human work, and mistakes can be made.
+The challenge is to minimize these errors, learn from these complaints, and adjust services accordingly if necessary.

-1 Legal framework for the right to complain
+1 Legal Framework for the Right to File a Complaint

-- improper treatment with regard to manners and decency;
+- inappropriate behavior with regard to manners and decorum;

 - failure to respond to correspondence (in a timely manner);